AdobeDocs/experience-manager-65.nl-NL/help/forms/using/pdf-generation-service-fails-to-print-a-large-number-of-pdfs-on-workbench.md

 <!-- Attached is a simplified template (BollatoRiservatiLandscape_table_simple.xdp) that simulates the problem.
 Using the Designer, if we associate the template "BollatoRiservatiLandscape_table_semplice.xdp" with the XML file "BollatoRiservati.xml" during the generation of the pdf, the process comes to occupy 1.6 Gb of RAM.
 On the server side, with the complete template, the pdf generation process breaks down, occupying 2 GB of RAM.-->

 Dit komt doordat het maximumaantal pagina&#39;s in een afdrukverzoek is beperkt tot ongeveer 1000 pagina&#39;s in Windows.
 Wanneer een drukoutput wordt geproduceerd, moeten het malplaatje en de gegevens in geheugen worden geladen en de resulterende lay-out wordt opgebouwd in geheugen.
 Dit betekent dat er grenzen zijn aan de grootte van de einduitvoer.
-Het proces dat de drukoutput produceert is een taak met 32 bits, wat betekent het tot 2 GB RAM op Vensters beperkt is <!--and 4 GB on UNIX-->.
+Het proces dat de afdrukuitvoer genereert, is een 32-bits taak, wat betekent dat deze beperkt is tot 2 GB RAM in Windows <!--and 4 GB on UNIX--> .

 ## Van toepassing op {#applies-to}

-De oplossing geldt voor AEM Forms <!--JEE Server and AEM Forms on OSGi Server--> voor x86_win32 XMLFM.
+De oplossing is van toepassing op AEM Forms <!--JEE Server and AEM Forms on OSGi Server--> for x86_win32 XMLFM.

 ## Oplossing {#solution}